-Chiang Rai & The Golden Triangle
+Day 6: Chiang Rai & The Golden Triangle

 This morning, head out to admire the area known as the 'Golden Triangle'; the point where the borders of Thailand, Laos and Myanmar meet.
-This area was once a hub of opium production, but since the 1970s, Thailand has been promoting local initiatives to enable locals to switch to other sources of income, such as tea, coffee and tourism.

-Continue to Mae Sai, the northernmost point of Thailand and an important trading town on the Myanmar border.
+This area was once a hub of opium production, but since the 1970s, Thailand has been promoting local initiatives to enable locals to switch to other sources of income, such as tea, coffee and an important trading town on the Myanmar border.
 Return to Chiang Rai for dinner; afterwards, you may wish to explore the city's colourful night market.